nrummel/WENDy.jl/Non-Linear WENDy.md

 - In general the MLE and IRWLS gives similar approximations of $w$ while the MLE is slower
 - This does address the Hindmarsh-Rose behavior at high noise and lower number of data points by giving an improved answer to the OLS solution while the IRWLS diverges.
 ##### Global Optimization Effort
 While the local optimization methods gives a more robust solution to the IRWLS in general.
-There is no gaurentee that it is converging to a global or local minimum.
+There is no guarantee that it is converging to a global or local minimum.
 So I have been developing a Branch and Bound algorithm for the MLE.
 - I have developed [[Bounding MLE|numerous lower bounds]] to make the algorithm more efficient
 - I have implemented this in MATLAB
-- The method coverges to a superior minimum when given an initial search space bases on a confidence interval derived from the local optimization method's estimate.
+- The method coverages to a superior minimum when given an initial search space bases on a confidence interval derived from the local optimization method's estimate.
 	![[manufactured_BnB_dim12.png]]
 ## Non-Linear WENDy
 One obvious extension of the work already done, is to now consider the case when the right hand side of the ODE $F$ is no longer linear in parameters.
 To highlight what this means, instead of considering